VLRTroll/strings.c/README.md

 # strings.c
-A collection of string methods that extend the standart string.h library methods.
+A collection of string methods that complement the standart string.h library methods.

 ## Methods 🈸:
 ```c